xshen053/memory-magician/docs/userstories.md

 - [x] if I don't start the timer, it means it can be finished in 1s
 - [x] add different background color of different type of cards
 - [x] for card I reviewed, make them doesn't appear, just cann't be selected
+- [ ] some card I added no need review, but just some usual task, I want to see them too
+- [ ] for cards, I want to receive reminder like email or phone
+- [ ] I suddenly have an idea, I want to write it down, and check later

+### reminder functionaility

+- [x] I want to set other task that need to review perioridcally

 ### No urgent
 - [ ] As a user, if I accidentally review a memory, I can withdraw (no urgent)